-Please note that municipal planning requirements form the basis of planning and zoning regulations (which, once adopted, constitutes national law).

-In any case, please note that the granting of rights regarding prospecting and research, experimental exploitation and exploitation shall occur following mandatory consultation with the relevant municipalities, which will be promoted by DGEG and the answers published on the DGEG website.
+Please note that municipal planning requirements form the basis of planning and zoning regulations (which, once adopted, constitute national law).
+In any case, the granting of rights regarding prospecting and research/experimental exploitation/exploitation shall occur following mandatory consultation with the relevant municipalities, which will be promoted by DGEG and the answers published on the DGEG website.